 The man on the left was probably in his 50s.
-He had long grey hair and a red bandanna around it keeping it out of his eyes.
+He had long grey hair with a red bandanna around it keeping it out of his eyes.
 This was Trevor.
 Trevor had been a part of the SOF since day one.
 He actually came up with the name in the 80’s.
 Next to him was another man, Gary.
-Much younger than Trevor probably around the same age as my brother, early to mid- 30s.
-He had a neat haircut and was dressed rather smart to be in there.
-He had a grey shirt and a Cardigan and some dark jeans on.
-Next to him was a lady, who looked about 50.
-She had dirty blonde hair, a red Chicago Bulls hoodie on and some old worn-out baby blue jeans.
+Much younger than Trevor probably around the same age as my brother, early to mid-30s.
+He had a neat haircut and was dressed rather smart to be in there, in a grey shirt and cardigan with dark jeans.
+Next to him was a lady who looked about 50.
+She had dirty blonde hair, a red Chicago Bulls hoodie and some old worn-out baby blue jeans.
 This was Grace.

 “So,” said Gary looking me up and down, “you figured it out then, how you do it?”

 “Figured what out?”
 I questioned with tremendous confusion.